He must be so lonely, he must be so sad

 Anime and Manga

 - Asuka Langley, from Neon Genesis Evangelion.
-Her Broken Bird past, for example (her mother Kyouko going insane and treating a doll as Asuka in place of the real deal, and then killing herself) leads her to be extremely rude to most people...well, except Kaji and Hikari.
+Her Broken Bird past, for example (her mother Kyouko going insane and treating a doll as Asuka in place of the real deal, and then hanging the doll and herself) leads her to be rude to many people with some exceptions (Kaji, Hikari, Misato... even Shinji).
 However, when left to herself Asuka shows that she has almost no self-esteem and struggles to overcome it.

-- Accelerator, from To Aru Majutsu no Index and To Aru Kagaku no Railgun.
+- Accelerator, from A Certain Magical Index and A Certain Scientific Railgun.
 Being experimented on, forcing people away and being attacked on a constant basis because of his ability makes him more unbalanced than depressed, but he still uses his abrasive attitude to try to distance himself from others.
 Sometimes he acts more like a standard Tsundere, others he acts like a Tsunshun.

 - Kyo Sohma, from Fruits Basket.
 Being the black sheep (cat) of the Zodiac has put immense pressure on his shoulders, which he covers up with his attitude.
 He gets over much of his negativity as the series goes on, mostly due to Tohru.

 - Same with Rin.
 She began to act cold and distant to cope with her parents abandoning her as a child, to the point where she is incapable of expressing genuine feelings of concern for others.
 At several points she coldly tells Hiro and Tohru that they should butt out of her business and that "kind people should stay in their kind little worlds", only to later reflect that it came out much worse than she meant it to - she really just didn't want nice people end up hurt and broken like she was.